Aïn Azel: Expenses for founding Ain Azel

 January 29, 1894: the engineer of Bridges and Roads, draws up an estimate of the work necessary for the creation of the center, it amounts to 128,000 francs.
 Mr. RABY, Chief Engineer then presents the plan of the village and the enlargement.

 September 4, 1895: Governor General of Algeria attributed the name AMPERE to the village being created in AÏN AZEL mixed commune of RHIRA, district of SETIF and he prescribed to substitute this new name for the old one in all official acts as well as in correspondence.

 June 26, 1896: a poster announcing the tendering of the works of first installation of the village; Mr. CARLONNE Pierre was the successful bidder for a discount of 27% for a total cost of 89,588.45 francs of the first sold plot in newly constructed Ampère.

 August 12, 1897: the work is completed, the mass settlement begins as the first settlers arrive, their requests for settlement to the government were dated from 1893.

-1903 First expansion: Ain Azel, which has barely been in existence for four years, has developed with surprising speed.
+1903 First expansion: Aïn Azel, which has barely been in existence for four years, has developed with surprising speed.
 The progress made in such a short space of time, the commission was therefore unanimously in favor of the project to extend the perimeter of this center by enlarging the original concessions and by forming new farm lots.

 November 30: the uncultivated lands of douar TENNEZARET was not however to be incorporated into the territory of colonization and left to the natives (Chaouias).

 June 15, 1906: the authorization to combine the two concessions of the Djebel SOUBELLA mine and DRA SFA was granted to the company of BOU TALEB mine which owns it.
 (This mine with deposits of zinc, lead and related metals was operated by a metropolitan company whose senior executives were also mostly from metropolitan France.
 This is the LAURIUM Français Company with its directors Messrs.
 Justin GRIL and FOUGERE.)
 This site was also the site of a mining catastrophe on 2 June 1990, which resulted in the death of approximately twenty workers when a zinc and lead mine was flooded.